aalhossary/pyemgpipeline/paper/paper.md

 Within this package, class [DataProcessingManager](https://aalhossary.github.io/pyemgpipeline/api/pyemgpipeline.wrappers.html#dataprocessingmanager) is designed for high-level, guided processing, and users are encouraged to use it to adhere to accepted EMG processing conventions.

-An example of using `pyemgpipeline` is shown in \autoref{fig:example}, where the original signals and the processed ones are displayed in subfigure (a) and (b) respectively.
+The depiction of `pyemgpipeline` data processing flow is shown in \autoref{fig:example}, which includes the original signal and the processed signals of all processing steps.
 Please refer to the [full documentation](https://aalhossary.github.io/pyemgpipeline/) and the [source code](https://github.com/aalhossary/pyemgpipeline) for detailed information.

 # Statement of need

-**Research purpose**: `pyemgpipeline` aims at creating a tool of EMG processing pipeline, ensuring users who are working on EMG processing and analysis to adhere to accepted EMG processing conventions.
+**Research purpose**: `pyemgpipeline` aims to provide software tools for electromyography (EMG) data processing, while ensuring adherence to internationally accepted EMG processing conventions.

 **Problem solved**: `pyemgpipeline` implements internationally accepted EMG processing conventions and provides a high-level interface for ensuring user adherence to those conventions.
 It facilitates the convenience and correctness of processing EMG data.
 To our best knowledge, no other package provides tools of EMG processing pipeline to ensure users adhere to accepted conventions in terms of (1) processing parameter values, (2) processing steps, (3) processing step order, and (4) amplitude normalization.

-**Target audience**: The target audience is anyone working with surface or intramuscular EMG data such as working biomechanics, sports science, rehabilitation, and robotics.
+**Target audience**: The target audience is anyone working with surface or intramuscular EMG data such as gait biomechanics, sports science, rehabilitation, and robotics.

 # Figures

-![An example of applying `pyemgpipeline` to EMG signals of a gait trial, which consists of four channels and lasts 6.6 seconds.
-(x-axis: seconds, y-axis: amplitude.)
+![Depiction of `pyemgpipeline` data processing flow. (x-axis: seconds, y-axis: amplitude.)
-(a) The original signals.
-(b) The processed signals through steps until amplitude normalization.
-Note that the maximum amplitudes used in amplitude normalization are obtained from all trials (not shown here) including the gait trial.
 \label{fig:example}](example_fig_in_paper.png)

 # References